 Each state has control over the legality of surrogate pregnancy and surrogacy contracts.
 Only a handful of states allow and uphold surrogacy contracts, and some of those states have restrictions.
 For example, New Jersey and Washington only allow uncompensated surrogacy agreements, while Illinois only allows gestational surrogacy.
 Other states prohibit or even punish parties involved in a surrogacy agreement.
 A lawyer or agency specializing in matching surrogates with couples can help you determine the legal restrictions in your state.

-A surrogate pregnancy is often quite expensive, depending on the arrangement.
-An independent adoption is generally more affordable, at around $15,000 according to BabyCenter.
-In 2001, a contract set up through an agency could top $40,000.
+Surrogate pregnancy is often quite expensive, depending on the arrangement.
+Independent adoption is generally more affordable, at around $15,000 according to BabyCenter.
+In 2011, a contract set up through an agency could top $40,000.
 The couple may also need to pay for the prenatal and delivery costs, in addition to the fees.

 While surrogacy expands the options for couples facing fertility issues, it can also bring up some problems.
 The couple has less control over the pregnancy and the decisions the surrogate makes during the pregnancy.
 The surrogate mom might also struggle emotionally when the baby is born.
 If no clear laws are established in the state about surrogacy, the couple might have a legal battle should the surrogate change her mind about the agreement.